ehsong/ehsong.github.io/_pages/research.md

 ![](/images/east_asia_getty.jpg)

 My research interests span across topics such as civil society and NGO policy, authoritarianism, and international affairs in East Asia with a regional focus primarily on China and secondarily on the two Koreas.
-My methodological interests lies in survey experiments and text analyses.
+My research draws evidence mostly from news data, surveys, and survey experiments.
+My methodological interests lies in survey design, survey experiments, and text analyses.

 ## Authoritarianism

 ### NGO Policy Under Authoritarianism

 My dissertation work has centered on answering the question on why China has allowed the growth of the NGO sector despite its potential threat towards regime stability.
-This work touches not only upon state-society relations in China but authoritarianism as well.
-My work has culminated in a book project, a peer-reviewed article, and articles under review.
+This work touches not only upon state-society relations in China but authoritarianism more broadly.
+My work has culminated in a book project and peer reviewed articles.

 * Song, E. E. 2022.
 How Outsourcing Social Services to NGOs Bolsters Political Trust in China: Evidence from Shanghai. *Chinese Political Science Review*.
 1-27. [[Open Access Link]](https://link.springer.com/article/10.1007/s41111-021-00207-z)
     * Paper presented at 2019 MPSA, Chicago IL; 2019 Bay Area Comparative Urban Politics Workshop, UC Berkeley; 2019 China Social Science Workshop, Stanford University.